Stuck choosing between a Casper and Purple mattress? We can help you decide by ratings, features, pricing, and more.

 But that’s not very helpful for closing our your shopping journey.
 So we can tell you what we know to be true based on the facts.

 The Casper and Purple are both great mattresses, but generally the Casper outperforms the Purple when it comes down to motion isolate, edge support, and responsiveness.
 Purple compares by offering pretty exceptional pressure relief and spine alignment – but Casper’s performance in these categories is also on-par.

 The main difference that may help you decide between the two lies in their materials.
 The Casper is an all-foam mattress whereas the Purple is a hybrid mix of hyper-elastic polymer and foam.
 Looking for an all-foam, cozy feel to hug your body?
 The Casper is best for you.
 Looking for a supportive mattress to help alleviate those morning aches and pains?
 Go for the Purple.

 Have more questions?
-Check out our FAQs below or drop us a line.
+Drop us a line.